jagregory/abrash-zen-of-asm/src/chapter-07.md

 Now that we know what segments are, let's look at ways to handle the segment registers, in particular how to load them quickly.
 What we are *not* going to do is discuss the directives that let you create segments and the storage locations within them.

 Why not discuss the segment directives?
 For one thing, there are enough directives, segment and otherwise, to fill a book by themselves.
-For another thing, there are already several such books, including both the manuals that come with MASM and TASM and the other books in this series. *The Zen of Assembly Language* is about writing efficient code, not using MASM, so I'll assume you already know how to use the `segment`, `ends`, and `assume` directives to define segments and `db`, `dw`, and the like to create and reserve storage.
+For another thing, there are already several such books, including both the manuals that come with MASM and TASM and the other books in this series. *The Zen of Assembly Language* is about writing efficient code, not using MASM, so I'll assume you already know how to use the `segment`{.nasm}, `ends`{.nasm}, and `assume`{.nasm} directives to define segments and `db`{.nasm}, `dw`{.nasm}, and the like to create and reserve storage.
 If that's not the case, brush up before you continue reading.
-We'll use all of the above directives in *The Zen of Assembly Language*, and we'll discuss `assume` at some length later in this chapter, but we won't spend time covering the basic functionality of the segment and data directives.
+We'll use all of the above directives in *The Zen of Assembly Language*, and we'll discuss `assume`{.nasm} at some length later in this chapter, but we won't spend time covering the basic functionality of the segment and data directives.

 ### What Can You Do With Segment Registers?
 Not Much